Connor-Beck/Kunze-Lab/README.md

 # Kunze-Lab
-Kunze Lab Repository for all Software based Projects
+Kunze Neuroenginneering Lab Repository for all Software based Projects